Is your original business structure no longer a good fit for your company? Change it.

-Bregman notes that it's important for a business owner to know all their options for legal structure.
+Bregman said it's important to know all your options for your business's legal structure.

 "It's almost impossible for a layperson to figure this out on their own," he said.
 "It's vital to communicate and strategize with a seasoned business attorney, and probably afterward with your accountant as well."

-- Limited liability company (LLC).
-Owners have limited liabilities while enjoying flexibility and tax benefits.
+- Limited liability company (LLC): Owners have fewer liabilities while enjoying flexibility and tax benefits.

-- Cooperatives.
-Owned by the people it serves.
+- Cooperative: This type of business is owned by the people it serves.

-However, Nevels added, if your business provides a service like event planning or photography and deals with clients, an LLC might be best in protecting you from being sued as an individual.
+However, Nevels added, if your business provides a service (like event planning or photography) and deals with clients, an LLC might be best to protect you from being sued as an individual.

-For more on choosing the best business structure for your business, visit this article on our sister site, Business News Daily.
+For more advice on choosing the best legal structure for your business, visit this article on our sister site, Business News Daily.